-Langford is currently completing an intellectual biography of Michael Snow.
-This research has already generated numerous conference papers, book chapters, and catalogue essays, including “Repetition / La Répétition: Michael Snow and the Act of Memory,” in Michael Snow: Almost Cover to Cover, edited by Catsou Roberts and Lucy Steeds (Black Dog Publishing, 2001); “Michael Snow: Screen Writing,” Switch 3 (Spring 2010); and “Translation, Migration, Fascination: Motion Pictures by Michael Snow,” in Michael Snow: Recent Works (Secession, 2012).
+Langford’s research on Michael Snow has generated numerous conference papers, book chapters, and catalogue essays, including “Repetition / La Répétition: Michael Snow and the Act of Memory,” in Michael Snow: Almost Cover to Cover, edited by Catsou Roberts and Lucy Steeds (Black Dog Publishing, 2001); “Michael Snow: Screen Writing,” in Switch 3 (Spring 2010); and “Translation, Migration, Fascination: Motion Pictures by Michael Snow,” in Michael Snow: Recent Works (Secession, 2012).